rysharprules/Java-SE11-Upgrade-Exam/src/ocp/study/part03/README.md

    - E. m5
 <br />[Jump to answer](#qa3)
 4. <a name="q4"></a>The private methods in interfaces feature helps you:
-   A) Improve the readability of the code
+   - A) Improve the readability of the code
-   B) Improve the security of the business logic implemented
+   - B) Improve the security of the business logic implemented
-   C) Avoid inheritance complications
+   - C) Avoid inheritance complications
-   Select the correct answer:
      - A. only option B
      - B. all the listed features
      - C. only options A and C
      - D. only option C
 <br />[Jump to answer](#qa4)
-5. <a name="q5"></a>Given the following, what is the result?
+1. <a name="q5"></a>Given the following, what is the result?
     ````
     class C1 {
         public void m() { System.out.println